Panel OKs name change of Colorado mountain tied to massacre

 Mosqueda, who has been actively involved in Mount Evans’ renaming process, said Evans was in the perfect position as territorial governor to give the tribes a reservation, but “instead he went the genocide route.”

-Thursday’s vote comes as part of national efforts to address a history of colonialism and oppression against Native Americans and other people of color after protests in 2020 called for racial justice reform.
-Polis, a Democrat, revived the state’s 15-member geographic naming panel in July of that year to make recommendations for his review before they are forwarded to the federal group.
+Polis, a Democrat, revived the state’s 15-member geographic naming panel in July 2020 to make recommendations for his review before they are forwarded to the federal group.

 Last year, the federal panel approved renaming another Colorado peak after a Cheyenne woman who facilitated relations between white settlers and Native American tribes in the early 19th century.